 Built entirely of local gray stone in a peculiar shape with slightly rounded sides and a pointed roof, the Gallarus Oratory is a small chapel in County Kerry, Ireland.
 Located on the western tip of the Dingle Peninsula, the church offers more questions than answers.

 The history of the Gallarus Oratory is slightly mysterious.
 Over the years, it has been believed that the Gallarus Oratory was an early Christian church, or a 12th-century chapel, or possibly a shelter for people on a pilgrimage, or even a burial place.
 While it is still impossible to say for sure, it does seem that the stone structure was indeed built over a grave.
-It was probably constructed sometime around 700-800 AD.
+Historians set the date of construction anywhere from the 7th century to the 12th century.

 The Gallarus Oratory was discovered by Charles Smith in 1756.
 In 1758, an English visitor named Richard Pococke mentioned that he had visited the Gallarus Oratory in a letter.
 When he saw the site, he also heard a local legend about its history, writing: